krlu/Abel/README.md

 # MET-CS-789

-Term Project for MetCS 789 Cryptography Fall 2017
+An algebraic structures library (currently in progress) Originally a Term Project for MetCS 789 Cryptography Fall 2017 Feel free to contribute if you like!

+## Currently Supports
+- Arithmetic Operations for Univariate Polynomials with arbitrary Coefficients extending any ring
+- Small Univariate Polynomial Factorization
+- Small Univariate Polynomial Root Finding
+- Large Integer Factorization
+- Large Integer Exponentiation

 ## Requirements
 - scala 2.12.3 (or higher)